rydnr/osoco-site/site/content/thoughts/understanding-bloom-filers-with-pharo.md

 Nevertheless, you should know that the previous *FPP curve* is a theoretical value and the *actual FPP* observed will depend on the specific dataset and hash functions you work with.
 In order to check empirically the goodness of our implementation we have run the following analysis:

-1. Randomly generate a list of email addresses which are insert them in the Bloom filter.
+1. Randomly generate a list of email addresses and insert them in the Bloom filter.
 2. Randomly generate a list of email addresses not inserted in the filter.
 3. Count the false positive events when searching for the missing addresses in the filter.

-We ran the experiment for values from 10 to 1.5 times the expected number of elements of the filter (with steps of 10).
+We ran the experiment for values from 10 to 1.5 times the expected number of elements in the filter (with steps of 10).
 For each number of elements the experiment is ran 10 times.
 The analysis shows a graph depicting the theoretical FPP curve of the filter (blue line), the average FPP values measured in each experiment (grey crosses), the actual FPP curve (red line) and the standard deviation (red shade).

-For instance, the following code runs the previous empirical analysis and shows a graph with the results for a Bloom filter with 100 elements and FPP equals to 3%:
+For instance, the following code runs the previous empirical analysis and shows a graph with the results for a Bloom filter with 100 elements and FPP equal to 3%:

 {{< highlight st "style=emacs">}}
 PDSBloomFilterAnalysis openFor: (PDSBloomFilter new: 100 fpp: 0.03)